Withdrawal from the University

 Athletes (Intercollegiate, University Park) must meet with their academic counselors in the Morgan Academic Support Center for Student-Athletes prior to withdrawing; current and future eligibility for intercollegiate athletic competition will be affected.
 To determine whether a student is classified as a student-athlete, advisers and students can use Academic Summary on eLion.

 Student financial aid recipients must contact the Office of Student Aid, 314 Shields Building, University Park, by email or at 814-865-6301, or the student aid representative at his/her Penn State campus.
-Future financial aid may be at risk.
-How Withdrawing from School Effects Your Financial Aid provides details.
+Current and future financial aid may be at risk.
+How Withdrawing from School Effects Your Financial Aid and Tuition Adjustment Policy provide details.

 International students must contact the Directorate of International Student Advising, 410 Boucke Building, University Park, 814-865-7681.
 Immigration status is at risk.
 To determine whether a student is classified as "international," authorized advisers can use ISIS screen AURU (press F9) and check the code in the "RES" field at the top right.

 Veterans benefit recipients must go to the Office of Veterans Programs, 325 Boucke Building, University Park, or the veterans contact at other Penn State campuses.
 Veterans risk losing their benefits and may incur costs.

 When considering withdrawal, all students should consult with campus resources if appropriate, e.g., Disability Services, Adult Learner Programs & Services, Counseling and Psychological Services, Multicultural Resource Center.